 “I want to take these players to the next level,” Horn said.
 “There is so much potential in this school.
 I believe in these students.
 I feel my enthusiasm and the athletes' attitudes will make a great combination.”

-Page 2 of 2 - Horn, who is about to get his master's degree, wears many hats for the school district.
+Horn, who is about to get his master's degree, wears many hats for the school district.
 Along with being the at-risk specialist, he is serving this year as the girls basketball coach at Van Horn.

 “I want to bring the same enthusiasm and love of the game to Chrisman that we have at Van Horn,” Horn said.
 “That was a program that hadn't enjoyed much success, but my girls are working hard and they would do anything to become a better team.
 They work hard, they pay attention and they do the little things to be successful.”